 These costs should be factored into your venue budget.
 Below are some more ideas for unique outdoor low budget wedding options:

 When it comes to low budget wedding venues, it doesn’t get any cheaper than the backyard.
 If your home (or a family member’s) is large enough, why not get married there?
 The best part about a backyard wedding is that you can truly personalize your event.
+You can also choose the Gatlinburg wedding photography package according to your budget.
 From a casual barbecue to a formal black-tie affair, the sky’s the limit.

 Backyard wedding ideas we love: